 How can we legally use special category data?

-Processing of special category data is only lawful when, in addition to the legal basis or bases mentioned above, one of the extra conditions, as listed in Article 9 of the GDPR, is met.
+Processing of special category data is only lawful when, in addition to the legal basis or bases mentioned above, one of the extra conditions, as listed in Article 9 of the UK GDPR, is met.
 These conditions are as follows:

 - Explicit consent

 - Employment, social security and social protection (if authorised by law)

 - Vital interests